 RISK AND CONCERNS

-Actual results may differ substantially or materially from those expressed or implied.
+Statements in this Management and discussion and Analysis describing the JHSs objectives, projections, estimates and expectations might be construed as forward looking statement within the meaning of applicable laws and regulations.
+Actual results may di3er substantially or materially from those expressed or implied.
 Important developments that could a3ect the Company operations include a downward trend in the Oral Care Industry, rise in input costs, exchange rate fluctuation and significant changes in political and economic environment, environment standards, tax laws, litigations and labour relations.